vimeo/groupcache/README.md

-# groupcache
+# galaxycache

 ## Summary

-groupcache is a caching and cache-filling library, intended as a replacement for memcached in many cases.
+galaxycache is a caching and cache-filling library, intended as a replacement for memcached in many cases.

-For API docs and examples, see http://godoc.org/github.com/golang/groupcache
+For API docs and examples, see http://godoc.org/github.com/golang/galaxycache

 ## Comparison to memcached

-### **Like memcached**, groupcache:
+### **Like memcached**, galaxycache:

  * shards by key to select which peer is responsible for that key

-### **Unlike memcached**, groupcache:
+### **Unlike memcached**, galaxycache:

- * does not require running a separate set of servers, thus massively reducing deployment/configuration pain.  groupcache is a client library as well as a server.
+ * does not require running a separate set of servers, thus massively reducing deployment/configuration pain.  galaxycache is a client library as well as a server.
 It connects to its own peers.

  * comes with a cache filling mechanism.
-Whereas memcached just says "Sorry, cache miss", often resulting in a thundering herd of database (or whatever) loads from an unbounded number of clients (which has resulted in several fun outages), groupcache coordinates cache fills such that only one load in one process of an entire replicated set of processes populates the cache, then multiplexes the loaded value to all callers.
+Whereas memcached just says "Sorry, cache miss", often resulting in a thundering herd of database (or whatever) loads from an unbounded number of clients (which has resulted in several fun outages), galaxycache coordinates cache fills such that only one load in one process of an entire replicated set of processes populates the cache, then multiplexes the loaded value to all callers.